 - Adults who read for just 30 minutes a week are 20% more likely to report greater life satisfaction

 You can read a print book, e-book, or listen to an audiobook, and it doesn’t matter what you read.
 Pick up the book that you’ve been meaning to read for years, or borrow a book from your local library’s digital lending services (sign-up now if you’re not already a member).
-If you’re looking for suggestions, our booklist has something for everyone, including fiction, non-fiction and books for young adults.
+If you’re looking for suggestions, our booklist has something for everyone, including fiction, non-fiction, Quick Reads and books for young adults.
 If you’re really stuck, just tweet us at @WorldBookNight and we’d be happy to provide a recommendation!